pippinbarr/cart253/topics/conditionals/introducing-conditionals.md

 This is made up of two key parts we can call the *condition* and the *consequence*:

-- The **condition** is "freezing rain".
+- The **condition** is "there is freezing rain".
 Whether or not there is freezing rain is what we are going to base our *decision* on.
 - The **consequence** is "I'm going to stay at home".
 This is what we're going to *do* if the condition is true and there *is* freezing rain.

 ## `if`-statements